Interpreting the results#

 Steps: 50000

-If you used the -all flag, you will get several log messages regarding the status of plot preparation and plot printing.
+If you use the -all flag, you will get several log messages regarding the status of plot preparation and plot printing.
 Those are detailed in the corresponding section.

 Basic model selection#

-The code provides the log-probability function, with its two components (the log-priors and the log-likelihood) explicitly reported right below.
+The code provides the log-probability value, with its two components (the log-priors and the log-likelihood) explicitly reported right below.

-The code computes the Bayesian Information Criterion (BIC), the Akaike Information Criterion (AIC) and the AIC with a correction for small sample sizes (AIC).
+The code computes the Bayesian Information Criterion (BIC), the Akaike Information Criterion (AIC) and the AIC with a correction for small sample sizes (AICc).
 These values are computed using the median value of the log-probability / log-likelihood.
-Formally, these three criteria should be computed using the log-likelihood, but I’ve seen several cases where the log-probability is used instead.
+These three criteria should be computed using the log-likelihood, but I’ve seen several cases where the log-probability is used instead.
 The appropriate choice is left to the user.

 The maximum a posteriori (MAP) set of parameters is computed by picking the sampling corresponding to the maximum value of the log-probability distribution.
 As in the previous steps, different model selection criteria using either the log-likelihood or the log-probability are reported here, with the difference that now the corresponding MAP value is used rather than the corresponding median value.

-Finally, the code provides a suggestion regarding the use of either AIC or AICc following the standard definition
+Finally, the code suggests the use of either AIC or AICc according to the standard definition

 Warning

-No check over the applicability of BIS/AIC/AICc is performed!
+No check over BIS/AIC/AICc statistical validity is performed!
 Be sure that the underlying assumptions are valid in your specific case.

 Autocorrelation analysis#